garrytrinder/dev-proxy-toolkit/README.md

 - Check that reporters are placed after plugins
 - Check that at least one plugin is enabled
 - Check that a plugin can be configured with a configSection
+- Check for configSections that are not used in plugins

 ### Editor Actions